Using Squish to automate macOS applications built with the 'Hardened Runtime'

 Last edited on

-What is a Hardened Runtime AUT?
+What is the Hardened Runtime?

 macOS 10.14 and Xcode 10 introduce a new feature called 'Hardened Runtime'.
 It is intended to enhance the security of applications by disabling/disallowing various kinds of loading third-party executable code into the AUT - such as Squish libraries.